StoryMD health dashboard

 Initial design

-Based on our initial ideation, we mocked up the Adding Connections flow and a Manual Dashboard.
-Our goal was to streamline the data-linking process while giving users total agency over their most critical health trends.
+Based on our initial ideation, I quickly mocked up the V1.
+Our goal was to streamline the data-linking process while giving helping users better understand their health data.

 V1: Dashboard favorites